telerik/blazor-docs/_contentTemplates/upload/notes.md

 #end

-#see-controller-sample-in-overview
-This example does not include a controller to receive the uploaded files.
-See [Implement controller methods]({%slug upload-overview%}#implement-controller-methods).
-#end

 #fileselect-upload-comparison

 The FileSelect and Upload components are similar and even inter-changeable.
 The major difference is how they communicate with the server and this can determine which component to use.